 Bluetooth Framework and RFCOMM

-Bluetooth Framework natively supports Bluetooth Classic RFCOMM protocol in client and server modes.
-That means that Bluetooth Framework can act as RFCOMM client (connects to other Bluetooth enabled devices) or as RFCOMM server (accepts connection from other Bluetooth enabled devices).
-That also means that you do not need to create and/or use any virtual COM ports to be able to communicate with Bluetooth enabled devices.
+The Bluetooth Framework natively supports the Bluetooth classic RFCOMM protocol in client and server modes.
+That means that the Bluetooth Framework can act as an RFCOMM client (connects to other Bluetooth-enabled devices) or as an RFCOMM server (accepts connections from other Bluetooth enabled-devices).
+That also means that you do not need to create and/or use any virtual COM ports to be able to communicate with Bluetooth-enabled devices.

 Bluetooth Profiles (Services)